HomeNewsWorld Cup 2026 Qualifiers

 Intercontinental Playoffs

-2 final spots through March 2026 tournament
+2 final spots through March 2026 playoffs

 ×